 Use Google to see what competitors are doing

-Swipe language, problems, patterns during audience research
+Swipe language, problems, and patterns during audience research

-Amazon review mining is looking up products like yours (competitors) and pulling out interesting insights into your One Reader’s objections, anxieties, and more.
+Amazon review mining is looking up products like yours (competitors) and pulling out interesting insights into your one reader’s objections, anxieties, and more.
 When searching Amazon look for:

 People will tell you what to write

 Review mining is a key component of audience research

 The front page of the internet’s subreddits has insight into an abundance of industries, products, services, and beyond.

 Reddit is a great tool for audience research